-There is an interesting parallel, not outdated even today in contemporary Bratislava: cars park in a highly visible, privileged place in the centre of the city, where parking is permitted only to the elect.
+There is also an interesting parallel to SK Parking, not outdated even today in contemporary Bratislava: cars park in a highly visible, privileged place in the centre of the city, where parking is permitted only to the elect.
 This also used to be the case in Vienna, and precisely for this reason the Škodas evoked questions and ill-feeling, but also curiosity.
-Right there on Treskoňova Street in the centre of Bratislava, the work is controversial, this time round from the standpoint of the city’s parking policy.
+The work is controversial right here in the centre of Bratislava on Treskoňová Street — this time round, in the light of public discussion of the city’s parking policy.

 ROMAN ONDAK (*1966, Žilina, Slovakia) is today regarded as one of the most notable representatives of neo-conceptual strategies.
 His unusual creative stance makes him one of the most striking artists of the past decade.
 In his visual art Ondak makes new use of the world’s reality, by staging it or employing contextual shifts.
 He grips the viewer’s attention with incessant contradictory transpositions of meanings, in places where we are accustomed to expect something stereotypical.
 Precisely by this quality of mutability, his works and installations address the viewers with great intensity.